Provence - Fragrances, fine dining and artistic inspiration

 F: +33 (0)4-9072-0122

 Located in 20 acres of fragrant gardens, hidden amongst olives, green oak and Cyprus trees, this hotel brings together the past and present in perfect harmony.
 Bedrooms look out across the stunning Luberon landscape and each features an en-suite bathroom with hair dryer, mini-bar, Satellite TV and video, phone and personal safe.
+There is Wi-Fi available throughout all rooms in the hotel.

 Whether dining in the old house or outside on the dry stone terraces, the cuisine is enriched with typical Provence flavours.
 As well as an outdoor swimming pool with sun terraces, there is an indoor heated swimming pool as part of the hotel's luxury health spa, La Maison d'Ennea, including sauna and fitness room.
 A variety of spa treatments may be booked in advance - direct with the hotel.